simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-11-30
+<br />**Date image released:**  2024-12-01
-<br />**This image is owned by:**  Camille Niel
-<br />**Title of the image:**  Winter and Summer on a Little Planet
+<br />**Title of the image:**  Cosmic Latte: The Average Color of the Universe
-<br />**Description for the image:**  Winter and summer appear to come on a single night to this stunning little planet.
-It's planet Earth of course.
-The digitally mapped, nadir centered panorama covers 360x180 degrees and is composed of frames recorded during January and July from the Col du Galibier in the French Alps.
-Stars and nebulae of the northern winter (bottom) and summer Milky Way form the complete arcs traversing the rugged, curved horizon.
-Cars driving along on the road during a summer night illuminate the 2,642 meter high mountain pass, but snow makes access difficult during winter months except by serious ski touring.
-Cycling fans will recognize the Col du Galibier as one of the most famous climbs in planet Earth's Tour de France.
+<br />**Description for the image:**  What color is the universe?
+More precisely, if the entire sky were smeared out, what color would the final mix be?
+This whimsical question came up when trying to determine what stars are commonplace in nearby galaxies.
+The answer, depicted here, is a conditionally perceived shade of beige.
+In computer parlance: #FFF8E7.
+To determine this, astronomers computationally averaged the light emitted by one of the larger samples of galaxies analyzed: the 200,000 galaxies of the 2dF Galaxy Redshift Survey.
+The resulting cosmic spectrum has some emission in all parts of the electromagnetic spectrum, but a single perceived composite color.
+This color has become much less blue over the past 10 billion years, indicating that redder stars are becoming more prevalent.
+In a contest to better name the color, notable entries included skyvory, univeige, and the winner: cosmic latte.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2411/LittleplanetGalibier-CamilleNIEL2048.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/CosmicLatte_jhu_960.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).